gammasoft71/Examples_wxWidgets/README.md

 ## Application and messages

-[Application](src/Application/Application) Shows how to create a simple Gtkmm application with wxApp.
+[Application](src/Application/Application) Shows how to create a simple wxWidgets application with wxApp.

 ## Common Controls

-[Button](src/CommonControls/Button) Shows how to create a Gtkmm Button and Event Click with wxButton.
+[Button](src/CommonControls/Button) Shows how to create a wxWidgets Button and Event Click with wxButton.

-[CheckBox](src/CommonControls/CheckBox) Shows how to create a Gtkmm CheckBox with wxCheckButton.
+[CheckBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets CheckBox with wxCheckButton.

+[CheckListBox](src/CommonControls/CheckListBox) Shows how to create a wxWidgets CheckListBox with wxCheckListButton.

-[Label](src/CommonControls/Label) Shows how to create a Gtkmm Label with wxStaticText.
+[Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.

-[ProgressBar](src/CommonControls/ProgressBar) Shows how to create a Gtkmm ProgressBar with wxGauge.
+[ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.

-[RadioButton](src/CommonControls/RadioButton) Shows how to create a Gtkmm RadioButton with wxRadioButton.
+[RadioButton](src/CommonControls/RadioButton) Shows how to create a wxWidgets RadioButton with wxRadioButton.

-[TextBox](src/CommonControls/TextBox) Shows how to create a Gtkmm TextBox with wxTextEntry.
+[TextBox](src/CommonControls/TextBox) Shows how to create a wxWidgets TextBox with wxTextEntry.

-[TrackBar](src/CommonControls/TrackBar) Shows how to create a Gtkmm TrackBar with wxSlider.
+[TrackBar](src/CommonControls/TrackBar) Shows how to create a wxWidgets TrackBar with wxSlider.

 ## Containers

-[Form](src/Form) Shows how to create a simple Gtkmm Form with wxFrame.
+[Form](src/Form) Shows how to create a simple wxWidgets Form with wxFrame.

-[GroupBox](src/GroupBox) Shows how to create a simple Gtkmm GroupBox with wxRadioBox.
+[GroupBox](src/GroupBox) Shows how to create a simple wxWidgets GroupBox with wxRadioBox.

-[Panel](src/Panel) Shows how to create a simple Gtkmm Panel with wxPanel.
+[Panel](src/Panel) Shows how to create a simple wxWidgets Panel with wxPanel.

-[TabControl](src/TabControl) Shows how to create a simple Gtkmm TabControl with TabPages with wxNotebook.
+[TabControl](src/TabControl) Shows how to create a simple wxWidgets TabControl with TabPages with wxNotebook.

 ## Menus and toolbars

-[MainMenu](src/MainMenu) Shows how to create a Gtkmm MainMenu with wxMenu.
+[MainMenu](src/MainMenu) Shows how to create a wxWidgets MainMenu with wxMenu.

 ## Components

-[Timer](src/Timer) Shows how to create a simple Gtkmm Timer with wxTimer.
+[Timer](src/Timer) Shows how to create a simple wxWidgets Timer with wxTimer.

 ## Dialogs